jfvilas/kubelog-backend/README.md

 ```

 It's easy to understand.
 Remember, if you don't want to restrict a namespace, just do not add it to the configuration app-config file, like we have done  with 'dev' namespace.

-## Roadmap
-  - It is needed to allow selecting a container if the pod has more than one (has to be implemented also in frontend)